 The best possible way to deal with plaque is through prevention.
 There is no real way to reverse them once you acquired cavities.
 The only option you can have is to fill and repair them.
 So, it is important to save your teeth while you still can through brushing and flossing regularly.
-However, once you already developed cavities, it must be treated by a dentist.
+However, once you already developed cavities, they must be treated by a dentist.
 Do not leave your cavities to deteriorate for it might progress into an abscess or infection.
-Depending on how damaged your tooth is, your dentist may take the form of a standard filling, putting a crown or for the last resort, tooth extraction.
+Depending on how damaged your tooth is, your dentist may take the form of a standard filling, putting a crown, or for the last resort, tooth extraction.

-When tartar and plaque build-up at your teeth’s base, your gums will get swollen and red and cause gum disease or gingivitis.
+When tartar and plaque build up at your teeth’s base, your gums will get swollen and red and cause gum disease or gingivitis.
 If left untreated, it might lead to tooth loss and tooth bone damage.

 How to Treat

 For mild forms of gum disease, professional cleanings will help.
 For worse-case conditions, it will require deep scaling and special rinses.
 Dentists also offer taking up antibiotics or other medications which is why it is important to have your teeth checked by your dentist as soon as suspected you acquired gum disease.

 Third, Most Common Dental Problem in Kids: Damaged/Loose Teeth